Metal ammine complex

 In coordination chemistry, metal ammine complexes are metal complexes containing at least one ammonia (NH3) ligand.
-"Ammine" is spelled this way for historical reasons; in contrast, alkyl- or aryl-bearing ligands are spelt with a single "m".
-Almost all metal ions bind ammonia as a ligand, but the most prevalent examples of ammine complexes are for Cr(III), Co(III), Ni(II), Cu(II) as well as several platinum group metals.
+Ammonia binds to almost all metal ions as a ligand, but the most prevalent examples of ammine complexes are for Cr(III), Co(III), Ni(II), Cu(II) as well as several platinum group metals.

+Ammine is spelled this way for historical reasons; in contrast, alkyl- or aryl-bearing ligands are spelled with a single m.
+Some ammine complexes have non-standard names that use amine with a single m instead of ammine with two m in their standard names (see examples).

 History

 Structural representations used by Alfred Werner (right) and Sophus Mads Jørgensen for one isomer of the dichloride salt of the complex Pt(NH3)2(pyridine)2](2+).

 Ammine complexes played a major role in the development of coordination chemistry, specifically determination of the stereochemistry and structure.
 They are easily prepared, and the metal-nitrogen ratio can be determined by elemental analysis.
 Through studies mainly on the ammine complexes, Alfred Werner developed his Nobel Prize-winning concept of the structure of coordination compounds (see Figure).

 Originally salts of [Co(NH_{3})_{6}]^{3+} were described as the luteo (Latin: yellow) complex of cobalt.
 This name has been discarded as modern chemistry considers color less important than molecular structure.
-Other metal ammine complexes also were labeled according to their color, such as purpureo (Latin: purple) for a cobalt pentammine complex, and praseo (Greek: green) and violeo (Latin: violet) for two isomeric tetrammine complexes.
+Other metal ammine complexes were also labeled according to their color, such as purpureo (Latin: purple) for a cobalt pentammine complex, and praseo (Greek: green) and violeo (Latin: violet) for two isomeric tetrammine complexes.

 One of the first ammine complexes to be described was Magnus' green salt, which consists of the platinum tetrammine complex [Pt(NH3)4](2+).